The Cavapoo is a mixed breed dog with one Cavalier King Charles Spaniel parent and one Poodle parent.

 This introduced domed skulls and flatter faces, and the older type of spaniel nearly disappeared.

 In the 1920s, a cash prize was offered to British breeders who could revive the older style of toy spaniel.

-This is when the Cavalier King Charles breed diverges from the original King Charles Spaniel breed, or English Toy Spaniel.
+This is when the Cavalier King Charles Spaniel breed diverges from the English Toy Spaniel.

 Cavalier King Charles Spaniels were recognized by the American Kennel Club in 1995.

 Poodles likewise have a noble history – they have been recognized by the AKC since 1887.